Updated: Sep 12

 Black seed oil contains thymoquinone- an antioxidant and anti-inflammatory compound that may also aid in reducing tumors.
 Be careful, as black seed should not be confused with true cumin, black pepper, black sesame or black cohosh.

-There are few issues that black seed oil cannot help the body overcome with virtually no side effects.
+There are a few issues that black seed oil cannot help the body overcome with virtually no side effects.
 Black seed oil has a history of being a remedy for anything except death (many old texts have stated this more than once).
 That being said, black seed oil has been used for centuries for different health ailments.

-Promotes liver health: In individuals with poor liver function due to medication side effects, alcohol consumption or disease, black seed oil could help speed the healing process.
+Promotes liver health: In individuals with poor liver function due to medication side effects, alcohol consumption, or disease, black seed oil could help speed the healing process.

-Fights diabetes: A study done shows black seed improves glucose tolerance as efficiently as metformin without the significant adverse effects and has very low toxicity.
+Fights diabetes: A study done shows black seed improves glucose tolerance as efficiently as metformin without significant adverse effects and has very low toxicity.

 Candida/Yeast: Black seed oil was also shown to be helpful in battling candida and fungal infections in the digestive system and on the skin.

 Immune Booster: Nigella sativa is unique in its way of supporting the immune system.
-It contains the antioxidants, beneficial acids, and B-vitamins you would expect in a natural remedy, but has an additional benefit.
+It contains the antioxidants, beneficial acids, and B vitamins you would expect in a natural remedy, but has an additional benefit.